Against the Current (band): Music history

-On September 14, 2017, Against The Current collaborated with Riot Games to create the single "Legends Never Die" for the 2017 League of Legends World Championship, published on Riot Games' YouTube channel.
-On November 4, 2017, Against The Current performed live at the 2017 League of Legends World Championship opening and closing ceremonies.
+On September 14, 2017, Against the Current collaborated with Riot Games to create the single "Legends Never Die" for the 2017 League of Legends World Championship, published on Riot Games' YouTube channel.
+On November 4, 2017, the band performed live at the 2017 League of Legends World Championship opening and closing ceremonies.

-On May 11, 2018, Against The Current released two singles, "Strangers Again" and "Almost Forgot", from the album Past Lives, released on September 28, 2018.
+On May 11, 2018, Against the Current released two singles, "Strangers Again" and "Almost Forgot", from the album Past Lives, released on September 28, 2018.
 On August 17, 2018, the band released the single "Personal".
 The single "Voices" was released on September 14, 2018.

-On October 28, 2020, Against The Current released their new song "That Won't Save Us," followed by a second single, "Weapon," on March 10, 2021.
-These were followed up by a third song "again & again" ft.
-Guardin on June 23, 2021.
-The bands first EP since 2015's "Gravity" called "fever" was released on July 23, 2021.
+On October 28, 2020, Against the Current released their new song "That Won't Save Us", followed by a second single, "Weapon", on March 10, 2021.
+These were followed up by a third song "Again & Again", featuring Guardin, on June 23, 2021.
+The bands first EP since 2015's Gravity called Fever was released on July 23, 2021.

-On January 10, 2022, Against the Current collaborated with League of Legends European Championship for a song called "Wildfire", with casters Vedius and Drakos as guest vocals, which is a part of a promotion for the 2022 Spring Season of its League of Legends esports regional league run.
+On January 10, 2022, Against the Current collaborated with the League of Legends European Championship for a song called "Wildfire", with casters Vedius and Drakos as guest vocalists, as part of a promotion for the 2022 Spring Season of its League of Legends esports regional league run.
 In August 2022, they announced that they were no longer signed to Fueled by Ramen.
+Since then they have released the independent singles "Blindfolded", "'Good Guy'" and "Silent Stranger", accompanied with the start of their Nightmares & Daydreams World Tour.
+In 2024, they also released "Barely Breathing" and "Caught It", for which they collaborated with From Ashes to New and Voilà respectively.

+On July 11, 2025, the band released a new EP available in digital format called Bonus Tracks, under the Fueled By Ramen label.
+It includes four tracks already featured as bonus songs on the Japanese versions of the albums In Our Bones and Past Lives.

 Musical style

-Against the Current's music is described as rock, punk, alternative rock, and synth-rock in publications.
-On their second album Past Lives, the band moves away from punk; in an interview with Billboard, Costanza reasons "We're all big fans of pop music; this is definitely the direction we’ve always wanted to head in.
+Against the Current's music is described as pop rock, pop-punk, alternative rock, and synth-pop in publications.
+On their second album Past Lives, the band moved away from pop-punk; in an interview with Billboard, Costanza reasons "We're all big fans of pop music; this is definitely the direction we’ve always wanted to head in.
 On this record, we were finally fearless and shed our skin.
 We wanted to create music that reflected our personalities now and also who we wanted to be."